-We create your handcrafted custom orthotic from a foot mold built from a 3-D weight-bearing plaster cast.
+Your handcrafted custom orthotic is created from a foot mold built from a 3-D weight-bearing plaster cast.
 Your orthotics are hand made from the best quality materials available and are backed by our guarantee.
 These orthotics can be fashioned for any combination of activities.

-Employees who stand or walk for a living can take proactive steps to prevent work related injuries from developing into disabling conditions by having proper fitting footwear, including regulation safety shoes, and orthotics.
+Employees who stand or walk for a living can take proactive steps to prevent work-related injuries from developing into disabling conditions.
+Having proper fitting footwear, including regulation safety shoes, and orthotics can help.

 Children can be affected by poor biomechanics just as adults can.
-Poor biomechanics in children can result in the several lower limb and foot problems that can be treated ith orthotics and proper footwear.
-Click Here For More Info
+Poor biomechanics in children can result in several lower limb and foot problems that can be treated with orthotics and proper footwear.

 Dispensers who do not have the capacity to modify the foot orthoses themselves.
 This may suggest they lack training specific to foot orthoses.